 Extreme programming defines 4 core activities as the main components of the paradigm.
 These are coding, testing, listening, and designing.

+Testing is an integral part of the extreme programming methodology.
+The advocates of the XP paradigm believed that if a little testing can eliminate a few flaws, then a lot of testing could eliminate most of the flaws present in a software.
 The initial idea was to test each piece of code written during the implementation of a feature at the end of the day.
 This would allow any potential bugs or flaws to be thwarted regularly and developers could code the next feature without having to worry about previous codes.

 These are tests written for checking if a feature works as intended by the developers.
 Unit tests are automated tests written by keeping in mind what possible actions could break the feature.
 The more the number of tests, the higher the chances of the function being implemented correctly.

 These tests are performed to check if the new feature rightly fulfills the client's requirements.

 Although it might not sound as cool, listening is another very important component of the XP paradigm.
 Developers are often faced with tasks or requirements that just can't be implemented.
 It frequently happens because most of the time customers don't have enough technical knowledge to be aware of what can be implemented and what not.
 The result is redundant customer requirements of which the development team have no idea.
 Listening eliminates these redundancies and aims at closing the gap between the customers need and the developers' capacities.
 By listening carefully to the customer, developers can determine what the customer is looking for in the software and what business logic is needed to implement.
 Only by listening to the customers, developers can give them feedback about different technical aspects of the problem and how it can be solved, or if can't be solved at all.